 Shepard: Galaxy in the balance and you trip talking to me.

 - Amazingly subverted in Mass Effect 3 when you are asked to betray your teammates and keep the genophage from being cured.
-If you attempt to inform your teammates to prevent the sabotage the airship you're on suddenly hits turbulence and interrupts you making it look like a straight example of this trope.
-It's averted in that you are immediately given the option to finish your sentence as soon as the turbulence clears seconds later.
+If you attempt to inform your teammates to prevent the sabotage, the shuttle you're on suddenly hits turbulence and interrupts you, making it look like a straight example of this trope.
+You're given a second chance a couple of combat sequences later, and a third chance (to tell Mordin / Padok specifically) right before the curse is released.

-- Casavir from Neverwinter Nights 2 has this problem.
-He can't even admit his feelings to people who * aren't* the one he's in love with, though said feelings are painfully obvious to the rival...
+- Casavir has this problem.
+He can't even admit his feelings to people who aren't the one he's in love with, though said feelings are painfully obvious to the rival...

 - Said rival is an even more extreme version, in that he won't admit to himself that he might just be attracted to the Player Character...until the endgame, where he strongly implies that he did indeed feel affection for her.
 Shame he had to betray her first.